expo/expo/docs/versions/v15.0.0/sdk/index.md

 title: SDK API Reference
 ---

 The Expo SDK provides access to system functionality such as contacts, camera, and social login.
-It is provided by the npm package [exponent](https://www.npmjs.com/package/exponent).
-Install it by running `npm install --save exponent` in the root directory of the project.
+It is provided by the npm package [expo](https://www.npmjs.com/package/expo).
+Install it by running `npm install --save expo` in the root directory of the project.
 Then you can import modules from it in your JavaScript code as follows:

 ```javascript
 import { Contacts } from 'expo';